sailfish009/bsdf/matlab/jsonlab/README.md

 This is copied from Jsonlab: https://github.com/fangq/jsonlab, and is only used to run the tests that import export data as json.
+The code has been tweaked a little bit to better support Unicode.